JoKerDii/DS-FAS/docs/notes/questions1.md

 * **Compare the two types of methods to choose the optimal number of clusters in terms of performance.**

   * Both elbow method and average silhouette method measure global clustering characteristics only, and are informal approaches
   * Gap statistic is a more principled approach to choosing cluster sizes.
-It terns out to result in more conservative clusterings (fewer clusters), but does not perform as reliably when the clusters overlap.
+It turns out to result in more conservative clusterings (fewer clusters), but does not perform as reliably when the clusters overlap.

 * **What is DBSCAN and how it works?**